 Refine your craft

 Think of this programme as the bridge between undergraduate and postgraduate study.
-In this course you'll refine your craft and the opportunity to focus on your interests, based on your own research project in 3D Animation and Visual Effects, Interactive and Web Design, Graphic Design, Motion Graphics, or Virtual Reality and Augmented Reality (VR/AR).
+In this course you'll refine your craft and the opportunity to focus on your interests, based on your own research project in 3D Animation and Visual Effects, Interactive and Web Design, Graphic Design, Motion Graphics or Games.

 This programme is available both on campus and online.

 Creative technology is an interdisciplinary field that combines elements of design, software, computing and art.
 It primarily involves people using the latest technology to explore new forms of creative expression, create engaging interactive experiences, and promote products and services through exciting new mediums.
 Creative technology is becoming an increasingly vital tool in the world of advertising.

 What you'll cover in this course

 Students develop and deepen their skills and understanding in an open studio-based programme where they investigate, propose and produce a project (or series of projects) determined by their own interests within the broader creative technologies domain.

 Students can choose to either work within a particular creative technologies discipline, or across disciplines, and can work towards either professional, academic, exploratory or experimental learning outcomes.

 The course is student-centered with students being proactive independent learners, responsible both for what they learn and how they learn.
 The course provides a flexible framework, supportive environment and collaborative learning culture.
 Faculty guide students through their learning as mentors, with the focus on developing students' critical thinking, problem-solving and research skills.
 This enables them to become effective life-long learners.